 What is a Brow Lift?

-A brow lift is recommended to correct drooping brows and improve the horizontal lines and furrows of the forehead.
+A brow or forehead lift is recommended to correct drooping skin and improve the horizontal lines and furrows of the upper face.
 A brow lift may be performed at the same time as a facelift, to provide a smoother look to the overall face.
 Eyelid surgery/blepharoplasty may also be performed at the same time if a patient has significant overhanging skin to the upper lids.
 A low, heavy brow combined with an otherwise youthful-looking face makes facial surgery look obvious.
 If the entire face is treated as a unit and features are kept in balance, the results are much more natural, providing a rested and rejuvenated appearance.